 Myofascial pain is a unique type of pain caused by a muscle spasm or trigger point and can occur throughout the body.
-Myofascial pain in the face, jaw muscles and head can be caused by trigger points in the jaw muscles caused by occluso-muscle disorder.Trigger points in the neck and shoulders can also refer pain to the jaw, head and face.
+A unique fact about trigger points is that they refer pain to areas away from the actual muscle spasm or trigger point.Trigger points in the neck and shoulders can also refer pain to the jaw, head and face.

 What is a trigger point?

 The diagram below shows some examples of trigger points.
 The "X" is the location of the trigger point and the red area shows where the pain is expressed.
 There are many trigger points besides the ones that are shown here.